 “The skills that are going to be needed in the workplace, and are going to be highly valued in the workplace, and therefore are going to see you progress, are not your ability to manage and control subordinates,” she said.
 “It’s much more about your ability to influence and work well with peers and collaborators and other experts.”

 5. Personal power: what’s yours?

 A working world that’s less focused on traditional hierarchy is good news for those who don’t want to be managers.
 It means more pathways to career progression are opening up that don’t involve managing a team.
-As Sturgess-Durden says, “What’s really interesting and exciting is that more and more organisations are looking at these different ways of organising.”
+As Sturgess-Durden says, “What’s really interesting and exciting is that more and more organizations are looking at these different ways of organizing.”